woman with short brown hair and a scarf, smiling

 My personal story and why I became a dyslexia Slingerland reading specialist

-I first learned about dyslexia when my son was diagnosed in elementary school.
-After two years of resource reading support in the public school system, he still struggled with low self-esteem, and lagged several years behind in reading, writing and spelling.
-I embarked on a journey of educating myself on what dyslexia is and how to help him.
-After only a couple of months of Orton-Gillingham tutoring, my son shared he was finally beginning to “see what was in the words.”
+That’s when I decided to learn everything I could about dyslexia and how to truly help him.
+After just a couple of months of Orton-Gillingham tutoring, my son told me he was finally starting to see what was “in the words.”
 This intensive intervention transformed him into a confident, motivated, and successful reader.
-And most of all, it brought back the smile on his face!
+And most importantly, it brought back the smile on his face!

 After witnessing this dramatic change in him, I decided to go through the rigorous process of Slingerland training to help other kids find success.